replicante-io/replicante.io/content/quick-start.md

 Since the node has not been initialised it should be in the `NODE_DOWN` state.
 Let's fix that now:

 ```bash
 # Note that the port set in the host attribute is set dynamically and may be different.
 # Use replidev play node-list to check for the correct store port.
 $ podman exec -it play-node-JfC9yNPm-mongo mongo --eval 'rs.initiate({_id: "mongo-rs", members: [{_id: 0, host: "podman-host:10000"}]})'
 ```

-Once replicante refreshes the cluster, the node should be in the `UP` state.
+Once replicante checks the cluster, the node should be in the `UP` state.

 But a one node replica set is not that useful, let us add two more nodes and wait for them to show up (as `NODE_DOWN`):

 ```bash
 $ replidev play node-start mongo/rs
 --> Starting mongo/rs node play-node-8bMJWWs0 for cluster mongo-rs